fmcgeough/awesome-patterns-elixir/README.md

 # awesome-patterns-elixir
-A curated list of Pattern and Anti-pattern libraries and resources for the Elixir programming language.
+A curated list of libraries and resources for the Elixir programming language focused on Pattern and Anti-patterns.